 Just Got Kids?

-And so it happened, you are pregnant, or you’ve probably just given birth.
-Or maybe, you have a new one on the way.
-Again, congratulations!
+Congratulations!
 Wherever you are at the moment, I totally understand how huge a change that is.
 And this life transition can stretch any woman to the point of exhaustion.

 And my dream is for mothers to be released from the disabling pressures around us and instead to be empowered by grace.

-Whether you’ve chosen to stay home, work from home, or work from outside of home, the desire to give the best to our children is in all mothers.
+Whether you’ve chosen to stay home, work from home, or work outside of home, the desire to give the best to our children is in all mothers.
 Moving into parenthood means more administration, more things to clean up, and more lives to pray for.

 I write about tips on preparing for birth, organizing the house with small kids, planning meals, working from home with children around, and praying regularly for our children.